-In Linux, we have multiple utility tools to create bootable thumb drives, such as balenaEtcher, Ventoy, and my personal favorites, dd command.
+In Linux, we have multiple utility tools to create bootable thumb drives, such as BalenaEtcher, Ventoy, and my personal favorites, dd command.

-For Windows, we still have options to use the above application.
-Don’t you love the Open Source project?
-Rufus is an open-source application that allows you to create a bootable USB drive in a few simple steps.
+Don’t you love the open source project?
+Rufus is an open-source application that allows you to create a bootable USB drive for Linux in a few simple steps.

 I’m not saying other utilities are not open-source, but what I love about Rufus is its size (1.3 MB) compared to other utility tools, and you do not need to install it either.
 Isn’t that amazing?
 Just download and run to create a bootable device.